Barclays reorganizes management of investment bank

-LONDON Barclays (BARC.L) announced a number of promotions in its investment bank's management on Friday as it continues a review of the division that contributes about half of group profit.
+LONDON Barclays (BARC.L) announced a number of promotions in its investment bank's management on Friday, while it continues with a review of the division that contributes about half of the group's total profits.

-The British lender said in a statement that it had appointed Eric Felder as head of markets, supervising the investment bank's global sales and trading businesses across all asset classes.
+The British lender said in a statement that it had appointed Eric Felder as head of markets, a position that gives him supervision of the investment bank's global sales and trading businesses across all asset classes.

 Felder, who joined Barclays from now-defunct U.S. investment bank Lehman Brothers in 2008, was previously co-head of securities.